-To allow access to the speaker calibration, the Enable Setup function must be enabled.
-Please refer to chapter 4.7.5.

-Calibrate Mode:

-Calibrate mode allows setting a level offset for a whole monitor group (MAIN, ALT or NEARFIELD) relative to the other two.
+Speaker Calibration To allow access to the speaker calibration, the Enable Setup function must be enabled.
+Please refer to chapter 4.7.4.
+Calibrate Mode: Calibrate mode allows setting a level offset for a whole monitor group (MAIN, ALT or NEARFIELD) relative to the other two.
 To activate this mode, click the "Calibrate" button and select a monitor group on the control surface monitoring section.
-The offset range is from $-20~\mathrm{dB}$ to $+10~\mathrm{dB}$ .
+The offset range is from -20 dB to +10 dB.
 The current calibration offset will be displayed in the display box.
-The calibration offset can be changed in steps of $\frac{1}{4}~\mathrm{dB}$ .

-Trim Mode:

-Trim mode allows setting an offset for a single loudspeaker relative to others in a group.
+The calibration offset can be changed in steps of / 4 dB.
+Trim Mode: Trim mode allows setting an offset for a single loudspeaker relative to others in a group.
 The offset range is $\pm 10$ dB.
 Trim mode is selected by clicking the "Trim" button.
 Select the monitor group (MAIN, ALT or NEARFIELD) and SOLO the speaker to be offset on the on the control surface monitoring section.
 The current Trim value of the selected speaker will be displayed in the window.
-The Trim offset can be changed in steps of 1⁄2 dB.
+The Trim offset can be changed in steps of / 4 dB.
 To clear all Trim offsets within the selected monitor group, click the "TrimReset" button.

-4.6.6 The User Menu
+4.6.5 The User Menu

-The User menu allows the users to individually store various preferences including page layout, size, and position of various windows.
+The User menu allows the users to individually save various preferences including page layout, size, and position of various windows.

+U ser

+S ave Preferences

+Load Preferences

+SysAdmin
-User - Save Preferences...:

-This action opens a dialog box that allows selection of a name for a new Preference file, and to create a new Preference file.
+User - Save Preferences...: This action opens a dialog box that allows selection of a name for a new Preference file, and to create a new Preference file.
 You can freely create any number of Preferences.
-The dialog box will usually display the C:\D95ØSYSTEMDB directory with all the available Session Configurations.
-The User Preference files are best stored together with the current Session Configuration in the Session Configuration directory, because they will probably change only when the users change, and not with every Production/Title.
+The dialog box will usually display the C:\ D95ØSYSTEMDB directory with all the available Session Configurations.
+The User Preference files are best saved together with the current Session Configuration in the Session Configuration directory, because they will probably change only when the users change, and not with every Production/Title.
 Enter a name for the new Preference file, or select an existing Preference file to be overwritten, and then click Save to finish.
 The User Preference files have the extension \.pfc, which is added automatically; you do not have to type it.

-If you forget to save your preference, don't worry.
-The system will store the last-used screen layout at shutdown.
+Tip If you forget to save your preference, don't worry.
+The system will save the last-used screen layout at shutdown.
 When you restart the system, the screen will come up exactly as you left it.

-User - Load Preferences...:

-This action opens a dialog box that allows selection of a User Preference file for loading.
-The dialog box will usually display the C:\D95@SYSTEMDB directory with all the available Session Configurations.
+User - Load Preferences...: This action opens a dialog box that allows selection of a User Preference file for loading.
+The dialog box will usually display the C:\D95ØSYSTEMDB directory with all the available Session Configurations.
 Enter the desired Session Configuration directory, and select the Preference file to open.
 Click Open or double-click on the file to load.

-User - Protect (or SysAdmin):

-This action allows the system mode to be toggled from standard to System Administration mode.
+User - Protect (or SysAdmin): This action allows the system mode to be toggled from standard to System Administration mode.
 The System Administration mode allows access to some system functions which are not needed in normal operation.

-From Standard Mode:
+From Standard Mode: Click on SysAdmin to enter the System Administration mode.
+You will be

-Click on SysAdmin to enter the System Administration mode.
+From Standard Mode:Click on SysAdmin to enter the System Administration mode.
 You will be asked to enter the System Administration Password.
-After completing that, an additional SysAdmin menu item will be placed in the menu bar.
+After completing that, an additional SysAdmin menu item will be placed in the menu bar.From System Admin mode:Click on Protect to exit the System Administration mode.

-From System Admin mode:

-Click on Protect to exit the System Administration mode.